Dr Claire Buky-Webster

 Which Therapies Can I Offer?

-I am trained in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Mindfulness, Systemic Therapy (Family Therapy), Dialectical Behaviour Therapy and Compassionate Mind Therapy.
+I am trained in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Mindfulness, Systemic Therapy (Family Therapy), Eye Movement Desensitisation and Reprocessing (EMDR) and Dialectical Behaviour Therapy.

 I am also influenced by other approaches such as Attachment Theory and Psychoanalytic Psychotherapy.